‘PROFOUNDY BEAUTIFUL’

 On assignment at Mashatu Game Reserve, Botswana.
 Photo: Roger de la Harpe

-My 2006 and 2007 field reports for 50/50, South Africa’s longest-running environmental television show, ranged from swimming with Wild Coast dolphins in a shark-infested sardine baitball to chasing abalone poachers (not simultaneously).
+My 2006 and 2007 field reports for 50/50, South Africa’s longest-running environmental television show, included swimming with dolphins off the Wild Coast and chasing abalone poachers (not simultaneously).

-I presented and syndicated my weekly science/environment show, EnviroWorld, throughout Africa, the Caribbean and the UK via satellite and community radio.
-All programmes (2001-2006) are archived in a CD stock collection at the Johannesburg Zoo, available upon request.
+From 2001 to 2006 I also presented and syndicated a weekly science/environment show, EnviroWorld, across Africa, the Caribbean and the UK via satellite and community radio.